aws-samples/personalized-search-results-from-opensearch/README.md

 - Choose an OpenSearch instance type.
 We here select an instance type like the "m5.xlarge.search" which has a "Maximum size of HTTP request payloads" of 100MB to support our bulk index file upload.
 - Select an instance type for the SageMaker notebook that meets your performance needs.
+- You will have to navigate to the [Identity and Access Management(IAM) service Roles page](https://console.aws.amazon.com/iam/home#/roles) and search for the role name `AWSServiceRoleForAmazonOpenSearchService`, if this role exists, select 'No' otherwise select 'Yes'

 ![Stack Params](images/stack-params2.png)